skupperproject/skewer/README.md

      emacs skewer.yaml

-Run the `./plano` command to see what you can do: generate the README.md and test your example.
+Run the `./plano` command to see what you can do: generate the README and test your example.

      ./plano